oliviazhang29/Lab-03/lab-03.md

     ## #   born_city_original <chr>, died_country_original <chr>,
     ## #   died_city_original <chr>, city_original <chr>, country_original <chr>

-Now we are left of only 228 observations.
+Now we are left with only 228 observations.

 Create a new variable country_us (laureates won the prize in US):